pslisko/performa365docs/docs/howto/work_with_exams.rst

 Edit an Exam
 **************

-Exam Administrators can edit all exams, Exam Creators can only edit an exam if they have ownership to the exam.
+Exam Admins can edit all exams, Exam Creators can only edit an exam if they have ownership to the exam.

 #.
 Click on **Catalog** in the main navigation bar.
 #.
 On the **Catalog** page choose **Exams (admin)** in the submenu.